Keepin' It Real

 Each lesson is structured with Goals and Objectives—in order to meet the National Health Education Standards.
 The format of instruction provides practical information throughout the lessons and allows the students to learn from each other.

-The D.A.R.E. program is taught to the Bay Lane Middle School and Lake Denoon Middle School 5th Grade Class, St. Leonard 5th Grade Class and St. Paul 5th Grade Class.
+The D.A.R.E. program is taught to the Muskego Lakes Middle School and Lake Denoon Middle School 5th Grade Class, St. Leonard 5th Grade Class, and St. Paul 5th Grade Class.